andresaltamiranom/ICPC-Handbook/Algorithms/Other problems/Art Gallery Problem.md

 ## Problem Description

 The ‘Art Gallery’ Problem is a family of related visibility problems in computational geometry.
 In this section, we discuss several variants.
-The common terms used in the variants discussed below are the simple (not necessarily convex) polygon P to describe the art gallery; a set of points S to describe the guards where each guard is represented by a point in P; a rule that a point A ∈ S can guard another point B ∈ P if and only if A ∈ S,B ∈ P, and line segment AB is contained in P; and a question on whether all points in polygon P are guarded by S. Many variants of this Art Gallery Problem are classified as NP-hard problems.
+The common terms used in the variants discussed below are the simple (not necessarily convex) polygon P to describe the art gallery; a set of points S to describe the guards where each guard is represented by a point in P; a rule that a point A belonging to set S can guard another point B belonging to set P if and only if A belongs to S, B belongs to P, and line segment AB is contained in P; and a question on whether all points in polygon P are guarded by S. Many variants of this Art Gallery Problem are classified as NP-hard problems.

 1. Variant 1: Determine the upper bound of the smallest size of set S.

-2. Variant 2: Determine if ∃ a critical point C in polygon P and ∃ another point D ∈ P such that if the guard is at position C, the guard cannot protect point D.
+2. Variant 2: Determine if there exists a critical point C in polygon P and there exists another point D belonging to P such that if the guard is at position C, the guard cannot protect point D.

 3. Variant 3: Determine if polygon P can be guarded with just one guard.

 4. Variant 4: Determine the smallest size of set S if the guards can only be placed at the vertices of polygon P and only the vertices need to be guarded.

 Note that there are many more variants other than the ones presented.